DFE-Digital/get-help-with-tech/app/views/devices_guidance/4g_user_guidance.md

 You should make young people and families aware that:

-- SIM cards will work until the 31 July 2021
+- SIM cards will work until 31 July 2021
 - routers need to be reset by the trust, local authority or school which sent the device to them, before inserting another SIM card
 - once the 20GB limit has been reached the device will no longer connect to the internet
 - they should not attempt to reset their own router, otherwise it will stop working